ventus-ag/documentation/content/products/networking/load-balancers.md

   - *Expected Codes* - expected HTTP status codes that indicate a healthy response (can be a number, list, or range);
   - *URL Path* - the endpoint path for the health check (e.g., /health).

 After these steps, the newly created Load Balancer will be added to the *Load Balancers page* and you can click on its **name** to navigate to the *Load Balancer details page* to view all necessary information about it, including created listener, pool, and configured health monitor.
+![](../../../assets/images/lb/16.png?classes=border,shadow)
 More information about the *Load Balancer details page* will be provided in the following sections.

-![](../../../assets/images/lb/16.png?classes=border,shadow)

 ## Load Balancer details page
-To open the *Load Balancer details page*, click on the **Name** of the corresponding LB on the *Load Balancers page*:
+To open the *Load Balancer details page*, click on the **name** of the corresponding LB on the *Load Balancers page*:
 ![](../../../assets/images/lb/4.png?classes=border,shadow)

 This action will redirect you to the *Load Balancer details page*, where you can find:
 - **details section** showing key information about the selected Load Balancer;
-- panel with available **quick actions**: edit, delete, associate/disassociate floating IP;
+- **quick actions panel**: edit, delete, associate/disassociate floating IP;
-- two **tabs**: Listeners and Pools.
+- **two tabs**: Listeners and Pools.
 ![](../../../assets/images/lb/6.png?width=30pc&classes=border,shadow)

 ### Listeners TAB